-- Permit and update the landfill design to bring the facility in compliance with current regulations, while avoiding going back through the Feasibility Determination permit process.
+- Completed Plan of Operation permitting and updated the landfill design to bring the facility in compliance with current regulations, while avoiding going back through the Feasibility Determination permit process.

 - Created a design team and delivery schedule that allowed the County to design, bid, and construct all aspects of the ~$17 million landfill construction project at a greenfield site, including all roads, utilities, buildings, scales, leachate storage tank, and the 26-acre composite lined landfill cell.